-In 1394 Sigismund of Luxembourg gifted castle to the Stibor of Stiborice, his closest and most influential adviser.
-The then castellan of the castle, however, took the side of the anti-royal opposition and in 1403 Stibor had to conquer the castle.
-From 1436, after the death of Stibor and his son, Dobrá Voda was already owned by the Országh family.
-They owned the castle until its extinction in 1567, extending it significantly during this period.
-After 1583, the works on the modernization of the castle were continued by the Erdődy family.
+In 1394, Sigismund of Luxemburg endowed the castle to Stibor from Stiborice, his closest and most influential adviser from Poland.
+The then castellan of the castle, however, sided with the anti-royal opposition and in 1403 Stibor had to take the castle by force.
+Stibor himself established his main seat in Beckov, but his family members, including his brother Nicholaus, probably lived in Dobrá Voda castle.
+From 1436, after the death of Stibor and his son, Dobrá Voda was owned by the Országh family.
+They owned the castle until died out in 1567, making a significant expansion during this period.

-The original gate to the castle led from the west, through the outer bailey fortified in the first half of the 15th century.
-The entrance to it was provided by a wooden bridge, necessary due to the slightly lower location of the western ward from the upper part of the castle.
-The entrance to the castle was placed in a corner four-sided gatehouse, flanked by a slightly later semi-cylindrical tower, already adapted for the use of firearms.
-The gatehouse of the west ward was equipped with a drawbridge, and since the 16th century an elongated foregate, sloping down a gentle hillside towards the south-east and ended with a small tower open from the inside.
+The original gate to the castle led from the west, through the outer ward fortified in the first half of the 15th century.
+The entrance to it was provided by a wooden bridge, necessary due to the slightly lower location of the western outer bailey from the upper part of the castle.
+The entrance to the western ward was placed in a corner, four-sided gatehouse with corners reinforced with ashlar, flanked by a slightly later semi-cylindrical tower, already adapted to the use of firearms.
+It had three floors with loop holes arranged radially in order to cover the entire foreground of the castle in the south with fire.
+The gatehouse of the western ward was equipped with a drawbridge leading to the vaulted passage, and since the 16th century with an elongated foregate, descending with a gentle slope towards the south-east and ended with a small tower, opened from the inside.
+The first floor of the gatehouse was connected to thewall-walk in the crown of the adjacent curtain.

-In the second half of the 16th century, due to the lack of space for economic buildings, the southern bailey was erected along with two semi-circular cannon towers, protruding strongly in front of the southern part of the perimeter wall.
-Perhaps the third, smaller tower was at the entrance gate on the west side.
-The outer zone of defense was a ditch and a rampart made of clay.
-The residential development was then increased by a southern building at the upper castle.
-The western and southern outer bailey served economic functions, there was also a small chapel on the latter.
+In the second half of the 16th century, due to the lack of space for economic buildings, an extensive southern ward was created, measuring about 100 x 50 meters, protected by a defensive wall with two semicircular cannon towers.
+Both towers were strongly extended in front of the face of the southern curtain.
+Initially, it had two floors, and their rear parts were open or protected with wooden screens.
+Perhaps the third, smaller tower was located at the entrance gate on the west side.
+The outer defense zone was a ditch and a rampart made of clay.
+The residential buildings were then expanded by the southern building in the upper ward.
+The western and southern wards had economic functions, on the latter there was also a small chapel.

 Bóna M., Plaček M., Encyklopedie slovenských hradů, Praha 2007.